It's Just Not About Occupancy Anymore

 A Focus on the Competition

-In the past, obtaining competitor pricing was labor-intensive often requiring store managers to call their competitors directly or manually review websites.
-While these activities proved useful, due to the time required they were only carried out periodically–perhaps on a weekly or monthly basis (and often less frequently!)–and only for the more common unit sizes.
+In the past, obtaining competitor pricing was labor-intensive.
+Store managers had to call their competitors directly, or manually review their websites.
+These activities did prove useful.
+However, due to the time required, they were only carried out periodically, perhaps weekly, monthly, or even less frequently!
+And they were carried out only for the more common unit sizes.

 Today, competitor prices on websites as well as move-in promotion offers are far easier to obtain via a variety of automated methods.
 Self-Storage operators can easily obtain up-to-date information without relying on the efforts of staff.
 Electronically captured data, moreover, is far more comprehensive and typically more accurate as well.